 Answer: Yes, sweat on the clothes of my father’s smell because he comes from outside.

 Q2.
 Did you ever come across any smell in a crowded place such as a fair, bus, train, etc.

-Answer: Yes, I could smell in the smoke coming from the bus.
+Answer: Yes, I could smell the smoke coming from the bus.

 Think and discuss.

 Q1.
 Sushila covered her nose when she cleaned Deepak’s nappy, but not when she cleaned her daughter.
 Why do you think she did this?

-Answer: Our noes can sense the bad and good smell.
+Answer: Our nose can sense the bad and good smell.
 Since, Deepak’s nappy might be dirty so Sushila covered her nose.
-In case of her daughter’s nappy Sushila dint get any dirty smell so did not cover her nose.
+In case of her daughter’s nappy, Sushila didn’t get any dirty smell so did not cover her nose.